-- Many of the marine waterbodies in Whatcom County support natural and cultured bivalve shellfish, including oysters and many species of clams.
-The warm, nutrient-rich tide flats in and around Lummi, Portage, and Birch Bays; and Drayton Harbor; and Eliza and Lummi Islands represent unique water resources in this regard.
+Many of the marine waterbodies in Whatcom County support natural and cultured bivalve shellfish, including oysters and many species of clams.
+The warm, nutrient-rich tide flats in and around Lummi, Portage, and Birch Bays; Drayton Harbor; and Eliza and Lummi Islands represent unique water resources in this regard.
 Commercial shellfish growers, recreational clam and oyster harvesters, and Native Americans have used this resource for many years.
-It is an important part of our community's heritage. - 11 Our ability to grow and harvest shellfish that is safe for human consumption is directly linked to surface water quality and the influence it has on marine waters.
-12 The primary measure of water quality for shellfish harvesting is bacterial 13 contamination associated with human sewage and animal wastes.
-There are many 14 15 Protential sources of fecal bacteria, such as include municipal sewage treatment plants, on-site sewage systems, boat waste, farm animals, pets, and wildlife.
-Since 16 1995, valuable shellfish beds in Portage Bay and Drayton Harbor have been 17 18 downgraded (harvest prohibited) due to non-point pollution impacting recreational, tribal, and commercial harvesting.
-In 2014, Portage Bay was identified as a 19 20 threatened Shellfish Growing Area by the Washington Department of Health.
-(Washington Department of Health, 2014) 21 - 22 Shellfish Protection Advisory Boards - Whatcom County has three Shellfish Protection District Advisory Boards Committees, one for each of the Shellfish Protection Districts: Birch Bay, Drayton Harbor, and Portage Bay.
-Each advises the County Council on proposed actions and operations relating to the restoration of water quality in their respective watersheds. - 27 | Shellfish Recovery Plans - Shellfish Recovery Plans have been created for each of three districts.
-The plans outline the primary sources of bacteria and actions to improve water quality: - Drayton Harbor Shellfish Recovery Plan (2007); - Portage Bay Shellfish Recovery Plan (2014), Portage Bay Initial Closure Response Strategy (1998); and, - Birch Bay Initial Closure Response Strategy (2009). - 34 | Pertinent Documents
+It is an important part of our community's heritage.

+Our ability to grow and harvest shellfish that is safe for human consumption is directly linked to surface water quality and the influence it has on marine waters.
+The primary measure of water quality for shellfish harvesting is bacterial contamination.
+There are many potential sources of fecal bacteria, such as municipal sewage treatment plants, on-site sewage systems, boat waste, farm animals, pets, and wildlife.
+Since 1995, valuable shellfish beds in Portage Bay and Drayton Harbor have been downgraded (harvest prohibited) due to non-point pollution impacting recreational, tribal, and commercial harvesting.
+In 2014, Portage Bay was identified as a threatened Shellfish Growing Area by the Washington Department of Health.
+(Washington Department of Health, 2014)

+Shellfish Protection Advisory Boards

+Whatcom County has three Shellfish Protection District Advisory Committees, one for each of the Shellfish Protection Districts: Birch Bay, Drayton Harbor, and Portage Bay.
+Each advises the County Council on proposed actions and operations relating to the restoration of water quality in their respective watersheds.

+Shellfish Recovery Plans

+Shellfish Recovery Plans have been created for each of three districts.
+The plans outline the primary sources of bacteria and actions to improve water quality:

+- Drayton Harbor Shellfish Recovery Plan (2007) - Portage Bay Shellfish Recovery Plan (2014), Portage Bay Initial Closure Response Strategy (1998) - Birch Bay Initial Closure Response Strategy (2009)